sebschu/proliferate-client/docs/javascript-library.rst

 .. note::

-    This library requires `jQuery library <https://jquery.com/>`_.
+    This library requires the `jQuery library <https://jquery.com/>`_.
 If you are already using jQuery in your experiment, make sure to include the above ``<script>`` tag after loading jQuery.
 If you are not using jQuery, add the following ``<script>`` tag before loading the proliferate library: